Chapter 14: Standards & Guidelines

 1. ACRL staff run a link check for broken Web links on standards and guidelines.

-2. ACRL staff send the report to the SAC chair.
+2. ACRL staff send the report to the SC chair.

-3. The SAC chair delegates portions of the report indicating broken links to the appropriate SAC liaison.
+3. The SC chair delegates portions of the report indicating broken links to the appropriate SC liaison.

-4. The SAC liaison works with the committee responsible for the standard or guideline to update or remove the links and then reports these changes to ACRL staff.
+4. The SC liaison works with the committee responsible for the standard or guideline to update or remove the links and then reports these changes to ACRL staff.

-After the SAC chair determines that the changes warrant or do not warrant expedited review, the chair notifies the originating unit of the decision.
-The chair may decide to confer first with the SAC membership either via email or at the next SAC meeting.
-The SAC chair has full discretion to make this decision.
+After the SC chair determines that the changes warrant or do not warrant expedited review, the chair notifies the originating unit of the decision.
+The chair may decide to confer first with the SC membership either via email or at the next SC meeting.
+The SC chair has full discretion to make this decision.

 The ACRL committee or section seeking expedited review notifies the membership of the proposed changes by publishing the revised version (or a notice) in C&RL News and on the ACRL Web site with a brief background statement which also explains how the membership may comment.
 Feedback may take any form, including a formal hearing, mail, email, or discussion on an Internet list.